FleetingComet/Blue-Archive-Resource-Scanner/README.md

 ## Contributing

 I welcome contributions to enhance the Blue Archive Resources Scanner.
 Please open an issue or submit a pull request if you'd like to help.
+Be sure to read the [Contribution Guide](CONTRIBUTING.md) for more information.

 ---